 Here are a few links to some of my favourite places.

-I love the art of Ed Kluz and Mark Hearld, and in particular their collage work.
-It resonates with a deep reverence for the “lost” places of Britain’s architectural heritage, and for our rich abundance of wildlife.
+I love the art of Ed Kluz.
+It resonates with a deep reverence for the “lost” places of Britain’s architectural heritage.

 Some galleries happily transcend the traditional “pictures on walls” approach, and reward you with an altogether more satisfying experience.
 Two such are Kettle’s Yard in Cambridge, and Compton Verney in Warwickshire.
 Each shares a wonderful ambience, and an innovative approach to presentation.
 A return visit is always a joy.